2X MATCH: 2X MATCH Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 Impact

 A full-term pregnancy in women younger than age 25 is correlated with an approximately 30 percent decrease in the incidence of breast cancer.
 Pregnancy-associated protection from breast cancer persists for a lifetime, implying a permanent shift in the cells that comprise the mammary gland.
 Dr. dos Santos’ earlier work showed that pregnancy-induced molecular changes acquired by mammary epithelial cells enhance immune communication and inhibit mammary tumorigenesis.
 Dr. dos Santos is now exploring the possibility of blocking mammary oncogenesis by manipulating the mammary immune microenvironment in a pregnancy-like manner.
-Ultimately, this work could inform development of therapeutic strategies to prevent breast tumors independently of pregnancy.
+Ultimately, this work could inform the development of therapeutic strategies to mimic the protective effects of pregnancy for breast cancer prevention.

 What’s next